How to Plant and Grow Sweet Potatoes

 Water the slips once all of the slips are in place.
 You'll need to give them a thorough soaking until all of the surrounding dirt is wet.
 New plants, like slips, need to be watered every day for the first week and every other day the second week.

-Each week the waterings will happen a little further apart until you're watering once a week.
+Each week the waterings can happen a little further apart until you're watering once a week.
 If the ground is very dry or you've had a lot of rain, you may need to adjust this schedule in your own garden.
 Sweet potatoes can withstand drought but they'll produce less, so make sure you water them during the hottest part of the summer.

 Step 6: Harvest